 ChatGPT and Co-Pilot

 For this text, use of these tools is not recommended.

-This is not an arbitrary statement:

 These tools, while impressive, are imperfect and often generate poor, inefficient, or downright incorrect code.
 In order to use these tools, one must already know how to program well in order to be certain that the generated code is correct.